 That is actually pretty good, meaning ServerPilot can run things such as webshops and Woocommerce pretty well.

-Nevertheless, if you still love Serverpilot, you can sign-up here.
-And currently, I can also offer you $100 of free Vultr credits!
-Vultr is a well-known VPS (Virtual Private Server) provider with great performance.
+Nevertheless, if you still love Serverpilot, you can sign up here.
+Combine if with a server from Upcloud, from which you can get $25 of free starting credits!
+Upcloud is a well-known VPS (Virtual Private Server) provider with great performance.
 So what are you waiting for?

 ServerPilot has Amazing Usability